What is medroxyprogesterone acetate (Provera®)?

 How medroxyprogesterone works

 Hormones are chemicals that our bodies make.
-Hormones act as messengers and help to control how cells and organs work.
-Hormonal therapies are drugs that change the way hormones are made or how they work in the body.
+They act as messengers and help control how cells and organs work.
+Hormonal therapy drugs change how hormones are made or work in the body.

 Many cancers need hormones to grow.
-Medroxyprogesterone is a man-made drug that is similar to the female hormone progesterone.
+Medroxyprogesterone is a drug that is similar to the hormone progesterone.
 Doctors think it may work by interfering with the hormone balance in the body.
 This may stop the cancer growing.

 Taking medroxyprogesterone tablets

-Always take the tablets exactly as explained.
+Always take the tablets exactly as they tell you to.
 This is important to make sure they work as well as possible for you.
 Make sure you:

 • swallow them whole with a glass of water